 Britain exiting the European Union (EU), or Brexit in shorthand, was the result of the 23 June 2016 referendum vote by the British public when 51.9% voted to leave.

 On 29 March 2017, the UK Prime Minister (PM) triggered the withdrawal process (Article 50 of the Lisbon Treaty), formally beginning the UK’s exit from the EU.
-Under this treaty, the UK’s exit from the EU will occur exactly two years later – 29 March 2019.
+Under this treaty, the UK’s exit from the EU was scheduled to occur exactly two years later – 29 March 2019.
 In April 2019 the UK and EU27 agreed a further extension of Article 50 until 31 October 2019.

 When considering whether a ‘Deal or No Deal’ has been agreed for the UK to exit the European Union (EU), it is important to clarify that this refers to whether or not the ‘Withdrawal Agreement’ has been agreed and ratified.